PineappleDevelopmentGroup/PineappleDocs/pineapple-lib/json.md

 }
 ```

-If you want to understand more indepth about what each method does you can read up on the adapter methods on the [JsonAdapter](https://maven.miles.sh/javadoc/libraries/sh/miles/Pineapple/1.0.0-SNAPSHOT/raw/sh/miles/pineapple/json/JsonAdapter.html) java doc.
+If you want to understand more in-depth about what each method does you can read up on the adapter methods on the [JsonAdapter](https://maven.miles.sh/javadoc/libraries/sh/miles/Pineapple/1.0.0-SNAPSHOT/raw/sh/miles/pineapple/json/JsonAdapter.html) java doc.

 ## Default Adapters